Lath and Plaster

-Traditional timber laths were commonly riven oak or chestnut.
+Lath and plaster work traditionally used riven oak or riven chestnut lath.
 These are laths that have been split along the grain of the wood by hand.
 They are generally irregular in shape, width and thickness with a coarse surface that provides extra key.
-Laths varied between 1 1/4″ to 1 1/2″ (31 – 37 mm) in width and were around 1/4 ” thick.

-The main key is formed by the lime plaster being squeezed between the lath by the trowelling action.
-Backing coats of lime plaster were typically haired to help the plaster keys stay in place whilst curing occurs.
+Forming the keys is achieved by squeezing the lime plaster between the lath when trowelling.
+Backing coats of lime plaster should contain animal hair to help the plaster keys stay in place whilst curing occurs.

-By the end of the 19th century sawn lath produced by machinery was also much in evidence.
-This is much more uniform in nature and has a smoother surface giving less key to the mortar.
-Hence the key formed by the plaster squeezed between the lath is of even greater importance.
-Sawn laths are generally a little narrower at around an inch (25mm).
-Timber laths were generally spaced out by around 1/4″ to 3/8″, and a lath on its edge was used to set the spacing.
+By the end of the 19th century, sawn lath produced by machinery was also much in evidence.
+This is much more uniform in nature and has a smoother surface giving less key to the mortar – hence the key formed by the plaster squeezed between the lath is of even greater importance.
+Sawn laths are generally a little narrower at around an inch (25 mm).

-During the 20th century, expanded metal lath (EML) began to supercede timber lath both in new work and often in renovation work as well, being cheaper to buy and quicker to fix.
-Lime plasters stick less easily to EML and there was also a move towards using harder cementitious plasters and gypsums.
-Many of these developments were out of keeping with the properties for which they were specified but also introduced their own problems due to their relative lack of breathability.
+During the 20th century, expanded metal lath (EML) began to supersede timber lath in new work and often in renovation work as well, being cheaper and quicker to fix.
+Lime plasters stick less easily to EML and there was also a move towards using harder cement-based plasters and gypsum.

-Apply a first scratch coat of coarse haired lime mortar through the lath, leaving around 1/3″ (8 mm) on top of the lath itself.
-Do not over trowel this coat otherwise too much plaster may be lost through the lath.
-Do not trowel this coat too smooth but instead leave an open textured surface for extra key for the next coat of plaster.
+- Apply scratch coat of Haired Lime Mortar through the lath (15 mm for material consumption), leaving around 1/3″ (8 mm) on the surface.
+Do not over trowel this coat as too much plaster may be lost through the lath.

-Lightly scratch this coat with a lath or comb scratcher and leave to dry and cure until green hard.
-A lime mortar or plaster is green hard when it can only be marked with a metal tool.
-It is dry enough for any shrinkage to have taken place without having to be completely dry.
+Lightly scratch this coat with a lath or scratch comb and leave to dry and cure until green hard.
+A lime mortar or plaster is green hard when it can only just be scratched.
+If you can make an indentation with your thumb it is not ready.

-Apply one float coat of coarse haired or unhaired lime mortar to straighten the surface as required.
-This coat may be 1/3″ – 1/2 ” ( 8 – 12 mm) thick.
-Float this coat with a wooden float followed by a wooden devil float to provide a suitable surface for the final skim coat and leave to dry and cure until green hard.
+- Next, apply a 8-10 mm float coat of Unhaired Lime Mortar to straighten the surface as required.
+Float with a wooden float followed by a devil float to provide a light key for the final lime skim.
+Leave to dry and cure until green hard.

 Limes are caustic.
 Always wear eye protection and protective gloves and clothing and follow the safety instructions on the labels.